markdias/abudgetapp/README.md

 1. Launch the app to load the bundled sample dataset (or restore it from Settings if you have existing data).
 2. Use the dashboard add menu to create transactions, expenses, incomes, accounts, and pots.
 Transactions add money to an account (and optional pot) and appear in Transfer Schedules where they can be queued for execution.
 Expenses redirect funds between accounts (never pots) and always use positive amounts to represent the cash leaving the source account.
 Incomes can land directly in a pot.
 3. Review or edit any item from the home activity feed or the Activity tab.
 Swipe actions or detail sheets let you update amounts, day-of-month scheduling, destinations, and associated metadata.
-4. Open the Transfers tab to review or update transfer schedules, execute incomes, reset balances, or run the salary sorter.
+4. Open the Transfers tab to review or update transfer schedules, execute incomes, view processed transactions, reset balances, or run the salary sorter.
 Use the Settings tab for diagnostics, restoring the sample dataset, and card reordering.
 5. Enable **Process Transactions Automatically** from Settings → Automation to have scheduled payments post against pots on their due dates after transfers have been executed for the month.

 > **Note:** The project targets iOS and requires Xcode 15+ with the Swift 6 toolchain for compilation.